ivanbokii/backtothefuture/README.md

 ===============
 This repo. contains an implementation of a server that receives low battery events through an HTTP API and shows them on a dashboard.
 The other part of this repo. is a test client that can send low battery events to the server.

-You can find deployed version of this project here: http://b2m.ivanbokii.com.
-It uses a special client that sends data in random intervals - from 1 second to 10 minutes.

 NodeJS version used for this implementation is 5.6.0

 Installation